learnbyexample/Command-line-text-processing/gnu_sed.md

 * Equivalent class shown is for C locale and ASCII character encoding
     * See [ascii codes table](http://ascii.cl/) for reference
-* See [Character Classes and Bracket Expressions](https://www.gnu.org/software/sed/manual/sed.html#Character-Classes-and-Bracket-Expressions) for more details
+* See [sed manual - Character Classes and Bracket Expressions](https://www.gnu.org/software/sed/manual/sed.html#Character-Classes-and-Bracket-Expressions) for more details

 | Character classes | Description |
 | ------------- | ----------- |